 - Personalized content feed - the most basic approach.
 It involves shaping the delivery of the content on the platform according to specific settings.
 For example, the "home" and "subscriptions" pages on YouTube.
 In this case, the feed is curated by the platform and the user in equal measure.
 On the one hand, the user selects what kind of content he would like to see.
 On the other hand, the system is looking for similar material to suggest.

 - On-site recommendations AKA everything that happens on the platforms.
 It can be "you might also like" suggestions or "people are also buying" column or some other types of handy notifications (it all depends on the context in which content is suggested);

 - Off-site recommendations - suggestions delivered via different channels.
 It can be a notification on mobile applications or email newsletters or messages from the social media chatbots.
 These recommendations are often grouped similarly to the on-site ones and coupled with special offers.

 Now let's look at the types of recommender systems.

 Let's look at five basic types of recommender systems.

 It should be noted that the recommender system is not limited to the use of one particular type and can combine any number of different types depending on the requirements of the specific business operation.

-User's feedback is the backbone for the basis for further suggestions in this type of recommendation engines.
+The user's feedback is the backbone for the basis for further suggestions in this type of recommendation engine.

 The collaborative recommendation is based on the history of user interactions with the platform.